 St. Louis County Historical Society

-The Collections Assistant works with the Collections Manager/Exhibits Curator in acquiring, cataloguing, researching and processing artifacts, as well as in exhibit creation.
-The hiring wage range is $12 - $13.50 for 18 hours per week.
+The VMH Program Assistant works with the Collections Manager/Exhibits Curator.
+The essential duties of this position involve: creating an interviewee pool and coordinating volunteers, along with transcribing and processing oral histories for placement in the Albert J. Amatuzio Research Center and online.
+The hiring wage range is $12 - $13.00 for 18 hours per week.
 There are no benefits and no paid time off for this position.
-Closing date is February 10, 2017.
-See below for a list of complete job duties or select job description.
+Applications will be accepted until the position is filled.
+See below for a list of complete job duties or select duties.

-Please forward a resume with cover letter to the Executive Director, JoAnne Coombe at email@example.com, or contact the Director to answer any questions at 218.733.7581.
-Applicants may also drop off a resume and cover letter at the Society’s offices in the Depot, 506 West Michigan Street, Duluth.
+Please forward a resume with cover letter to the Executive Director, JoAnne Coombe at email@example.com or contact the Director to answer any questions at 218.733.7581.
+Applicants may also drop off a resume and cover letter at the Society’s offices in the Depot, 506 West Michigan Street, Duluth, Minnesota.

 St. Louis County Historical Society